“I Want A Beautiful Marriage!”

 Marriage Done God’s Way

 Christian marriage done God’s way will be beautiful and the beauty will honor God and will be one of the ways that those in the world will see God’s amazing grace that he is continually extending to all to come to Him by accepting His Son Jesus Christ.
-As we extend grace to each other in marriage, people who don’t understand this kind of loving, forgiving grace will often ask about the marriage and about how it can be so beautiful.
+As we extend grace to each other in marriage, people who don’t understand this kind of loving, forgiving grace may ask about our marriage and about how it can be so beautiful, while the marriages of others suffer so much.
 The chirstian marriage should represent the faithful followers of Christ who are willing to suffer for Him, not those who are living for themselves.
 In marriage, we are not to be living for our own happiness, but for the glory of God.
 So the difficulties in marriage should be endured as a kind of worship of God.
 It is a way of honoring God.
-It is not all about me.
+It is not all about me, as Max Lucado says in his book.
 In fact, it is very little about me and my feelings and my happiness, even though that is what our society has attempted to make life about.
 Paul continued in Ephesians chapter 5 verse 33 with, “However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.”
 These are commands.
 They have nothing to do with how we feel about our partner.
 The reason that I mention that these are commands, the husband to love his wife and the wife to respect her husband, is because it is something that we can do if God commanded us to do it.
 God would not tell us to do something that we cannot do.
-It is true that it is often not easy, but it is possible, and it brings marriages toward the beauty that is part of his original design.
+It is true that it is often not easy, but it is possible, and it brings marriages toward the beauty that is part of God’s original design.

 My wife and I probably have many of the same hopes and dreams and problems as many other couples.
 Some of the things that have helped us the most is the material from the good books that I have read, some good radio programs, especially Family Life Today, and praying together several times a week.
 I have heard it said, “Couples that Pray Together, Stay Together,” and though it is probably not always true, I think that it is generally true.